 The Cox & Snell R Square for this model was found to be 0.071.
 This value represents the proportion of variance in the dependent variable that is accounted for by the predictor/independent variables.
-In this case, approximately 7.1% of the variability in credit access can be explained by borrowing from multiple lenders, loan frequency, services, collateral, size of the firm and age of the firm in the model.
+In this case, approximately 7.1% of the variability in credit access can be explained by borrowing from multiple lenders, loan frequency, services, collateral, firm size, and age in the model.

 The Nagelkerke R Square, which adjusts for the model's complexity, was calculated to be 0.166.
 This adjusted R Square suggests that the model, after considering its complexity, explains approximately 16.6% of the variance in credit access.
-In short, the model as a whole explained between 7.1% (Cox and Shell R-square) and 16.6% (Nagelkerke R squared) of the variance in credit access.
+In short, the model explained between 7.1% (Cox and Shell R-square) and 16.6% (Nagelkerke R squared) of the variance in credit access.